ONSdigital/keh-digital-landscape/docs/utilities/relatedTechnologies.md

 - Scores candidates based on:
   - number of overlapping tag values
   - optional bonus if the candidate is in the same quadrant
-  - optional bonus if the candidate is in the same ring (determined by `getRing`, defaulting to the most recent `ringId`)
+  - optional bonus if the candidate is in the adopt ring

 ## Data Expectations